-The area's leading attraction, the Charles Hosmer Morse Museum of
+The Winter Park area's leading attraction is the Charles Hosmer Morse Museum of

-American Art maintains the largest Tiffany stained-glass collection in the
+American Art which maintains the largest and most comprehensive collection of the stained-glass

-but for its location on Lake Kilarney and distinctive Prairie School-inspired
+but for its location on Lake Kilarney and its Prairie School-inspired architecture.

 Off the beaten path in northwestern Orlando, Faces is a convivial lesbian bar

 that's been going strong since the mid-1970s.
 It's not terribly

 far from one of the better hotel values in the city, the Quality Inn and Suites, which

 has medium-size rooms with functional but pleasant furnishings.